cityofaustin/open-data-manual/docs/index.rst

 .. todo::

+   - create FAQ for the questions on this page
+   - glossary
    - add github issue links to items in to-do boxes
    - write basic contributing guidelines and publish via CONTRIBUTING.md